-Probably the most important thing to remember here is that if it’s a significant color difference, the easiest way to establish if it was TTTS or TAPS is to get the proper blood testing done.
-Ask that the hemoglobin and reticulocytes are checked and counted for both babies, and your placenta is tested for small connections less than 1 millimeter thick.
+Probably the most important thing to remember here is that if it’s a significant color difference, the easiest way to establish if it was Acute TTTS vs TAPS is to get the proper blood testing done.
+Ask that the hemoglobin and reticulocytes be checked and counted for both babies, and your placenta is tested for small connections less than 1 millimeter thick.

 However, what is also important to remember is that it’s pretty common for twins who share a placenta to have a color difference at birth.
 It’s usually twin B as well.
 They’re attached to the placenta just a little bit longer and get a little bit extra blood.
 (It’s so common, it even happens in twins who don’t share a placenta!)

-So what’s the difference between acute TTTS and TAPS?
+So what’s the difference between acute TTTS vs TAPS?

 TAPS is a long, slow transfer of blood from one baby to the other.
 Only 5-15 milliliters of blood moves from the donor to the recipient daily, and the most reliable way to detect it is via MCA dopplers.
 There isn’t any such thing as rapid onset TAPS or Acute TAPS.
-It happens slowly over a long period.
+It happens slowly over a long period of time.

 When there is a red baby and a white baby at birth, blood testing is essential.